Most businesses treat referral program promotion like a product launch: big announcement, email blast, hope for a spike. Then it fades.

 Get your referral program running like a well-oiled machine by automating some routine steps.

-• Recurring invites (promote the program to all customers at certain intervals)
+• Recurring invites (promote the program to all customers at set intervals)

-• Event-based triggers (send promotions to customers who purchase, renew a subscription, or take another action that shows they’re satisfied)
+• Event-based triggers (send promotions when customers purchase, renew, or take another action that signals satisfaction)

-• Monthly Summaries (these personalized emails show each customer’s referral activity every month, and keep the program top of mind)
+• Monthly Summaries (personalized emails showing each customer’s referral activity, which keep the program top of mind and drive re-engagement)

 The bottom line